 Fairfax Citizenship & Naturalization Attorneys

-Naturalization is the process by which immigrants become United States Citizens.
-In most cases, an immigrant is eligible to naturalize after five years of lawful permanent residence.
-In some cases, an immigrant may be eligible after just three years of lawful permanent residence.
-Call our compassionate and experienced legal team at Murray Osorio PLLC to discuss your situation so we can determine if you have a path to become a U.S. citizen.
+Naturalization is the process by which immigrants become United States citizens.
+Typically, an immigrant is eligible to apply for naturalization after five years of lawful permanent residence.
+In certain cases, an immigrant may be eligible after just three years of lawful permanent residence.
+Call our compassionate and experienced legal team at Murray Osorio PLLC to discuss your situation, so we can determine if you have a path to becoming a U.S. citizen.

 What Are the Benefits of Naturalization?

-Many immigrants do not bother to apply for naturalization because it is too confusing and they do not see the benefits.
+Many immigrants do not apply for naturalization because it is too confusing, and they do not see the benefits.
 However, becoming a citizen is the only sure way to avoid ever being deported or removed from the country.
-Even people who have been lawful permanent residents for decades can still be subject to removal or deportation if they are deemed to have committed a deportable offense.
+Even lawful permanent residents for decades can still be subject to removal or deportation if they are deemed to have committed a deportable offense.

-Some of the benefits of becoming a U.S. citizen include:
+Some benefits of becoming a U.S. citizen include:

 - The right to vote in local, state, and national elections